Medium

 About this work

-This plate shows Vulcan, the god of fire, forging an arrow.
-He is watched by his wife Venus, goddess of love and beauty, and her son Cupid, god of erotic love.
-Because of his many signed, dated and inscribed works, more is known about Francesco Xanto Avelli than about any other maiolica painter.
-He appears to have been a learned and multi-talented man.
-In addition to his maiolica-painting, Xanto wrote a series of sonnets honouring the Duke of Urbino.
+Vulcan, the god of fire, is shown here forging an arrow, watched on by his wife Venus, goddess of love and beauty, and her son Cupid, god of erotic love.
+Francesco Xanto Avelli left many signed, dated and inscribed works, and more is known about him than any other maiolica painter.
+He appears to have been a learned and multi-talented man: in addition to his maiolica painting, Xanto wrote a series of sonnets honouring the Duke of Urbino.

 Place/s of Execution